A Guide on How to Get Out of a Reverse Mortgage

 • For a rental home: much cheaper renters insurance instead of homeowners

-Our sale-leaseback at Truehold allows you to convert your home equity to cash without the headache of a traditional sale.
+Our sell and stay transaction allows you to convert your home equity to cash without the headache of a traditional sale.

-Instead, you can continue living in your home as a renter, and have a clear understanding of the lease cost and your rent payment expectations in upcoming years.
+Instead, you can continue living in your home as a renter, and have a clear understanding of the lease cost and your rent payment expectations.
 It’s normal to have questions when renting a house, and we’re here to help you along the way.

 Ready to learn more?
-Reach out to us at (314) 353-9757 and one of our advisors will connect with you.
-They’ll review our process and answer your questions to discover if a sale-leaseback with Truehold fits your goals and financial situation.
+Reach out to us at (314) 353-9757 and one of our representatives will connect with you.

 Sources: